Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/tea/en/05_perfect_alex.md

   </tr>
 </table>

 When the mechanic resolves, all Light players will be forced to move **towards** the Light Beacon.
-If a Light player touches the Light Beacon, they are killed.
+Light players are killed if they touch the Light Beacon.

 <table>
   <tr>